4. Qualifications and Equivalencies

 Many students who enter Seneca College will have earned academic credits in dual credit or post-secondary education institutions that they may be able to apply toward completion of a Seneca College certificate, diploma or degree.
 Advanced standing credit is based on transcripted learning at another post-secondary educational institution.
 Students who are part of a formal block transfer credit agreement should see their program chair or designate before applying for Advanced Standing.

-A minimum grade of "C" (60%) is generally required for a subject to be considered for Advanced Standing.
+A minimum grade of "C" (60%) is generally required for a course to be considered for Advanced Standing.
 For credit transfer into degree programs, the minimum grade considered for Advanced Standing is C+ (65%).

 A request for Advanced Standing should be made as early as possible before the beginning of the semester to which it applies.